-Previously, Abigail was the engagement editor at Outside magazine, an associate editor at Real Simple, and a part of the Healthy Living team at The Huffington Post, where she started the Go Rogue series.
+Previously, Abigail was a senior editor at REI's Adventure Projects, the engagement editor at Outside magazine, an associate editor at Real Simple, and a part of the Healthy Living team at The Huffington Post, where she started the Go Rogue series.
 Publications such as Travel + Leisure, Reader's Digest, Time, and PopSci have also featured her work.
 She once wrote a biography about a farmer-turned-CEO and hopes to write more books in the future.
-Abigail holds a master's degree in journalism from Northwestern University's Medill School of Journalism.In her free time, Abigail loves to rock climb, hike, run, practice yoga, brew beer and kombucha, and travel.
-She's the mother of two adventure dogs, who come with her just about everywhere.
-For Abigail, the perfect weekend is made up of mountains, plenty of beer, and a good book.
+Abigail holds a master's degree in journalism from Northwestern University's Medill School of Journalism.In her free time, Abigail can be found in the mountains or desert with her dogs.